torosent/torosent/README.md

    I believe that frequently overworking or stressing out a team damages creativity, which is vital in our field.
 I support practices like regular releases and automated testing to keep our work stable and to protect time for creative work.

 7. **Truthful, Clear, and Genuine Communication**
    Honesty and authenticity are very important to me.
-At work, it can be tricky—what feels direct to one person might seem harsh to another.
+At work, it can be tricky what feels direct to one person might seem harsh to another.
 That’s why I recommend talking with colleagues about how they like to give and receive feedback.
    - **How I prefer to communicate:** Please be direct and factual with me, and offer suggestions on how to move forward.
 If you bring up a problem, come with a possible solution or be ready to brainstorm together.
    - **How to give me feedback:** Just be straightforward, provide details, and share actionable ideas I can put into practice.